TuxVinyards/qqX/README.md

 ### Next release

+Minor pull requests are welcome.
 There are currently a few minor point releases to improve installation on non-standard systems.

 Otherwise work is focusing on being able to: select different qemu machines, set individual custom quickemu scripts & set detailed vm specific configurations.
 This should offer not only a range of VM specfic fixes; we should also be able to achieve on the fly switching from x86 to, for example aarch64 raspi3b, and a host of others.

-Minor pull requests are welcome at this stage.
+Expect a 'dev' branch to be released shortly.

 ## Bash